Helper Functions

 Parameters:

-• t – float/list The time in seconds since Jan 01 1970 to place the vertical bar.
+• t (float or list) – The time in seconds since Jan 01 1970 to place the vertical bar.
 If a list of numbers are supplied, multiple bars will be created.
 If “databar” is set, then “t” becomes the point on the y axis to place a horizontal bar.

-• varname – str/list, optional The variable(s) to add the vertical bar to.
-If not set, the default is to add it to all current plots.
+• varname (str or list, optional) – The variable(s) to add the vertical bar to.
+If not set, the default is to add it to all current plots. (wildcards accepted)

-• delete – bool, optional If set to True, at lease one varname must be supplied.
+• delete (bool, optional) – If set to True, at least one varname must be supplied.
 The timebar at point “t” for variable “varname” will be removed.

 None